 Seattle, Washington -Starbucks laid off 350 corporate employees on Tuesday as a part of its corporate reorganization agenda.
 This figure represents about 5% of the coffee giant’s corporate workforce, raising questions about the health of the company as a whole.

 According to chief operating Rosalind Brewer, some of the organizational changes increased fourth-quarter sales on November 1.
-Certain marketing, customer and employee analytic efforts contributed to these improvements.
+Certain marketing, customer, and employee analytic efforts contributed to these improvements.
 However, it is unclear for how long these improvements will hold.
 Sales changes are hard to predict, and it very well could simply be colder weather that led more people to buy from Starbucks in the Seattle fall.

 Although Starbucks began in Seattle, it has grown beyond those roots to become one of the world’s largest companies.
 Before these layoffs, Starbucks transferred more than 500 employees to Nestle in the US and Europe.
 The increasingly global company has massive influence over multiple industries, so seeing it downsize like this might concern some.